python-ellar/ellar/README.md

 - Injector

 ## Status
-Project is still under development
+Project is still in development